-The MatLab file that controls the automated measurement is called supercond\ul.m.
-Open it, and read the comment header-it will tell you what you need to know about the input parameters, and how to reset the interface between MatLab and the measurement electronics. supercond\ul.m runs in two modes: "alone" and "follow".
+The MatLab file that controls the basic automated measurement is called supercond_ul.m.
+Open it, and read the comment header-it will tell you what you need to know about the input parameters, what data goes where, and how to reset the interface between MatLab and the measurement electronics. supercond_ul.m runs in two modes: "alone" and "follow".
 In "alone" mode, you specify a certain number of points to take, whereas in "follow" mode, you take data until the thermometers hit a certain temperature.
-For a start, take a few points in "alone" mode: in MatLab, enter "point=supercond\ul(a,5,.1,1,10,"test")", and follow the prompts.
+For a start, take a few points in "alone" mode: in MatLab, enter point=supercon_ul(a,5,.1,1,10,"test"), and follow the prompts.
 If everything is working as it should, you will see and hear the Keithley boxes take five DELTA points, and these should appear in a graph box on your screen.
-The data will have been stored in the file ... \data\test.
+The data will have been stored in the file ...\data\test.

 Once you are at base temperature, take a couple of DELTA measurements using different excitation currents at the same temperature.
 Because higher currents will give you more significant digits, you will see less scatter in your data as the current increases.
 On the other hand, you don't want to use a current that is too large, for this will heat up your sample.
-For the Pt sample, which has a room temperature resistance of about $100\Omega$ , .001A is a safe bet.
+For the Pt sample, which has a room temperature resistance of about 100Ω , .001A is a safe bet.

-Now it's time to learn how to control the sample temperature.
-To set the sample temperature, use the REMOTE/LOCAL box on the Lakeshore controller to put it into LOCAL mode.
+Now control the sample temperature.
+To set the sample temperature, use the RE-MOTE/LOCAL box on the Lakeshore controller to put it into LOCAL mode (in REMOTE mode, you see an "R" in the Lakeshore's display; in LOCAL mode this goes away).
 Then press SET POINT, and enter a set point not too far from base temperature-say, 15K.
 Then, and only then, use the HEATER RANGE button to turn the heater on LOW.
-(The Lakeshore PID parameters have been preset to appropriate ranges for this setup.
+(The Lakeshore PID parameters ought to have been preset to appropriately low ranges.
 Don't change them unless you know what you are doing.)
-Use supercond\ul.m to take some more points while the temperature is changing.
-Incidentally, you can preserve or destroy the current plot window with the MatLab "hold" command.
+Use supercond_ul.m to take some more points while the temperature is changing.
+Incidentally, if you are unfamiliar with plotting data in MatLab, this is a good time to explore those help menus and/or ask your TA for assistance.